What is Bottled Gas - Is LPG Bottled Gas

 Bottled gas comes from natural gas processing and oil refining.

-It is used as heating, cooking and auto fuel.
+Bottled gas is stored in LPG bottles, cylinders or larger vessels and is primarily used as heating, hot water, cooking and auto fuel.

 This short video (8:29) explains all of the basics of bottled gas...